amaruy/pi/README.md

 This project provides an interactive visualization of the irrational nature of π (pi) using rotating radial arms.
 It creates a mesmerizing pattern that never repeats, illustrating the endless decimal expansion of pi.

-## Features

-- Real-time visualization of pi's irrational nature
-- Interactive controls for speed adjustment and zooming
-- Toggle between monochrome and rainbow color modes
-- High-quality graphics with anti-aliasing for smooth lines
-- Informative pop-up menu with instructions

 ## Requirements

 - Python 3.x